New World Diamonds Review (2022) – What You Need to Know Before Buying

 Like most of the better online diamond jewelers, New World Diamonds offers free shipping.
 Unfortunately, it’s free only for orders above $100, but it would be rare if this minimum is not reached (otherwise, you could buy through Amazon with Prime).

 The shipping is Standard Ground, which is acceptable.
-Still, most of our better-rated diamond jewelers will most often offer free 1-day / overnight shipping, which should be the norm for what is often an expensive and always an important purchase.
+Still, most of our better-rated diamond jewelers will most often offer free 1-day / overnight shipping, which should be the norm for what is often an expensive and important purchase.
 Unfortunately, New World Diamonds also don’t deliver on weekends.

 The shipments are fully insured, so even if the delivery takes a little longer, you at least don’t have to worry about your parcel being lost.